-The impairment loss for construction in progress and lease prepayments is recognised when the carrying amounts of these assets exceed their estimated recoverable amounts in accordance with the accounting policies stated in Notes 4(c) and 4(e) to the consolidated financial statements.
+The impairment loss for construction in progress and payment for leasehold land held for own use under operating lease is recognised when the carrying amounts of these assets exceed their estimated recoverable amounts in accordance with the accounting policies stated in Notes 4(c) and 4(e) to the consolidated financial statements.
 The recoverable amounts have been determined based on the valuation conducted by an independent firm of professional valuers, with reference to the best available information obtained at the end of each reporting period.
 Any favourable or unfavourable changes to the assumptions of market conditions would result in changes in the carrying amounts of the assets.